netsys-lab/scion-ipfs/task1/implementation.md

 /scion/19-ffaa:1:f/ip4/10.0.0.1/udp/123
 ```

-*Status:* This format has been submitted to the [multiformats/multicodec](https://github.com/multiformats/multicodec/pull/325) table and implemented in `go-multiaddr`.
+*Status:* This format has been submitted to the [multiformats/multicodec](https://github.com/multiformats/multicodec/pull/325) table and implemented in [go-multiaddr](https://github.com/multiformats/go-multiaddr/pull/285).

 ---